|University and Faculty:||University of Newcastle

 Total Number of Places in the Program: variable

-Application Deadline: There is no official application deadline.
-OzTREKK recommends that students apply at least three months prior to the program start date.
+Application Deadline: While there is no set application deadline, candidates are encouraged to apply at least three months prior to the program start date.

 OzTREKK Admissions Officer: Adam Smith